whiteCcinn/daemon/README.md

 # daemon
-Go daemon mode for the process
+Go supervisor daemon module, similar to the Erlang | python's supervisor, assist you in better monitor your business processes 🚀

 ## Features